Harder's conjecture I: Pullback formula

-where $c(s,\rho_q)$ is a function of $s$ depending on $\rho_q$ but not on $p$. \end{theorem} \begin{remark} This type of formula has been proved in the case $k >p+q+1$ and $s=0$ in \cite{Kozima08} in more general setting, and it can also be generalized in the case $s \not=0$ using the same method as in \cite{Kozima08} (cf. \cite{Kozima20}).
+where $c(s,\rho_{n_1})$ is a function of $s$ depending on $\rho_{n_1}$ but not on $n_2$. \end{theorem} \begin{remark} This type of formula has been proved in the case $k >n_1+n_2+1$ and $s=0$ in \cite{Kozima08} in more general setting, and it can also be generalized in the case $s \not=0$ using the same method as in \cite{Kozima08} (cf. \cite{Kozima20}).
 Kozima \cite{Kozima20} gave an abstract pullback formula for general $\lambda$ assuming that $P$ in Condition 1 is realized in his special way.
 The existence of $P$ satisfying Condition 1 itself has been known in \cite{Ibukiyama99}.
-For further development on realization of $P$ and exact pullback formula, see \cite{Ibukiyamalaplace}. \end{remark} {\bf Proof of Proposition \ref{prop.holomorphy-Klingen-Eisenstein} (2)} \begin{proof} Suppose that $l >0$.
-Let $\lambda=(\overbrace{l,\ldots,l}^m,0,\ldots,0,\ldots)$.
-Then for any $p \ge m$ we have
+For further development on realization of $P$ and exact pullback formula, see \cite{Ibukiyamalaplace}. \end{remark} Now we prove Proposition \ref{prop.holomorphy-Klingen-Eisenstein} (2), that is, we prove the following statement: